-Curriculum resources to support New Zealand primary students learning to stay safe near railways, especially the electrified rail networks in Auckland and Wellington.
+Curriculum resources for New Zealand students learning to learn about safety near railways, especially the electrified rail networks in Auckland and Wellington.

 Written by Pam Hook.

 All resources are aligned to the New Zealand Curriculum using SOLO Taxonomy.
 Teachers can select and modify learning intentions and activities to suit the needs of their students.